increase conversions on your website

 Ensure Mobile Navigation Is Easy to Use

 A confusing mobile menu kills conversions.
-If users can’t quickly find what they’re looking for-whether it’s product categories, pricing, or a contact page-they’ll leave instead of exploring further.
+If users cannot quickly find what they are looking for-whether it is product categories, pricing, or a contact page-they’ll leave instead of exploring further.

 A streamlined mobile menu should be clear, collapsible (hamburger menu), and easy to tap.
-Key pages like “Shop,” “Contact,” “Pricing,” and “Sign Up” should be accessible within one or two taps.
+Key pages like “Shop,” “Contact,” “Pricing,” and “Sign Up” should sit within one or two taps.
 The faster users can reach critical conversion pages, the more likely they are to take action.

 19